samluiz/dolphin/README.md

 ## About

-Dolphin is a desktop financial management application that focuses on simplicity and the most basic features of a financial manager.
-If you use Excel, Dolphin is an alternative for you who don't wanna waste time looking for a financial spreadsheet template or building your own in Excel.
+Dolphin is a desktop finance management application that focuses on simplicity and the most basic features of a finance manager.
+If you use Excel, Dolphin is an alternative for you who don't wanna waste time looking for a finance spreadsheet template or building your own in Excel.
 It's designed to make your life easier, but not to track your expenses and earnings for a specific period.
 It's that simple.

 ## Contributing